Table of Contents

 Attachment Theory In A Nutshell

-According to John Bowlby’s Attachment Theory, children’s attachment systems play a significant role in their relationships with their parents.
-Through childhood experiences, children develop a pattern of thinking about themselves and their relationships, called internal working models, as well as strategies for maintaining closeness to their parents.
+According to John Bowlby and Ainsworth’s Attachment Theory, children’s attachment systems play a significant role in their relationships with their parents.
+Through childhood experiences, children develop attachment styles, which are strategies or attachment patterns that help the child maintain closeness to their parents.

 There are four main attachment styles: